AgoraIO-Community/CloudClass-iOS/README.md

 This page introduces how to run the iOS sample project.
 ## Prerequisites

-- Make sure you have made the preparations mentioned in the  [Agora e-Education Guide](https://github.com/AgoraIO-Usecase/eEducation).
+- Make sure you have made the preparations mentioned in the  [prerequisites](https://docs.agora.io/en/agora-class/agora_class_prep?platform=iOS).
 - Prepare the development environment:
   - Xcode 10.0 or later
   - CocoaPods